Azumi0/wordpress-xml-attachments-downloader/README.md

 ## Usage

-1. Run app by `wordpress-xml-attachments-downloader -x wp_export.xml`
+1. Run app by `wp-xml-attch-down -x wp_export.xml`
 2. Files are downloaded asynchronously to directory wp_files in directory where command has been executed.